Skip to content

 Gregory Hislop

-I am a Professor of Information Science & Technology and Computer Science based in the iSchool at Drexel University.
+I am a Professor of Software Engineering and Senior Associate Dean for Academic Affairs in the College of Computing and Informatics at Drexel University.
 My interests cover a broad range of the computing disciplines with software engineering serving as a home base.

-My research interests include technology for teaching and learning, education in the computing and information disciplines, and various aspects of software engineering.
-Recently, I have been exploring student participation in humanitarian FOSS (Free and Open Source Software) projects as a means to improve computing education and attract additional students to computing
+My research interests include computing education research, technology for teaching and learning, and various aspects of software engineering.
+Recently, I have been exploring student participation in Humanitarian Free and Open Source Software (HFOSS) projects as a means to improve computing education, attract additional students to computing, and foster computing for social good.

 I am also interested in efforts to create repositories of teaching materials and online communities that will support computing education.
 I curate the SWENET collection of software engineering materials and am part of the Ensemble team (the NSF NSDL Computing Pathway).